AI SQL Tuner

 2. Select the Goal — Choose your connection and select the “Server Health Check” goal in the Tuning section.

-3. Review the Report — The tool collects diagnostic data, sends it to the AI for analysis, and generates a formatted HTML report with an executive summary, detailed recommendations, confidence levels, and ready-to-run scripts.
-The entire process typically completes in under two minutes.
+3. Review the Report — The tool collects diagnostic data, sends it to the AI for analysis, and generates a formatted HTML report with an executive summary, health dashboard, detailed recommendations, confidence levels, and ready-to-run scripts.
+The entire process typically completes in a few minutes.

 Run during representative workload periods.
 Collect data when the server is under typical production load for the most relevant insights.
-A health check run on an idle server will miss query performance issues.
+A health check run on an idle server will miss query performance and memory issues entirely.

 Compare over time.
 Run health checks regularly — monthly for production servers, quarterly at minimum — to track trends, catch regressions, and validate that previous improvements are holding.